 Unless and until we would not do our part to stop these kinds of brutal acts then humanity would lose its trust and that would be more disastrous for us all.
 These were the views discussed by the diplomats, scholars, academicians, and various representatives from all walks of life during a roundtable organized by the Institute of Peace and Diplomacy and The Diplomatic Insight on the occasion of the Anniversary of the Kojalay Genocide.

-The occasion was graced by Ambassador of Azerbaijan, H.E.
-Mr. Dashgin Shikarov, Ambassador of Turkish Republic of Northern Cyprus, H.E.
-Mr. Mustafa Evran.
+The occasion was graced by Ambassador of Azerbaijan Dashgin Shikarov, Ambassador of the Turkish Republic of Northern Cyprus, Mustafa Evran.
 Other diplomats from various missions also graced the occasion with their presence.

-H.E.
-Mr. Dashgin Shikarov, pay homage to people of Pakistan for supporting people of Azerbaijan in every thick and thin.
-The brotherly attitude and support done by Pakistan and people of Pakistan are now part of the syllabus and it is being taught in school and colleges of Azerbaijan.
+Mr. Dashgin Shikarov pays homage to the people of Pakistan for supporting the people of Azerbaijan in every thick and thin.
+The brotherly attitude and support done by Pakistan and the people of Pakistan are now part of the syllabus and it is being taught in schools and colleges of Azerbaijan.
 He said that the support that Pakistan has provided to Azerbaijan will never be forgotten and is now written with golden words in our history.